 Fish are attractive and often low-maintenance pets, but most fish are somewhat delicate and have specific needs for the condition of their water.
 Maintaining an ideal pH level of the water in an aquarium is important for many fish, including tetras.
-However, tetras are fairly adaptable, and measuring and creating an ideal pH level in water for tetras is not difficult.
+If you're new to keeping an aquarium, neon tetras for beginners is a great idea.
+Tetras are fairly adaptable, but measuring and creating an ideal neon tetra pH level of 6.5 is important and not difficult.

 Video of the Day

 In biological terms, the word "tetra" refers to any member of the family characidae that also belongs to the order characiformes.
 There are more than 1,500 species of tetra — in the wild they live in the tropical and subtropical Africa and the Americas.
 While many types of tetras are kept as pets, the neon tetra is the most common type of pet tetra.

 These fish are known for being non-aggressive, attractive, and friendly fish for aquariums.
 Tetras are reasonably easy to care for and are often kept in small schools as part of a community fish.
 Good neon tetra tank mates include zebra danios, guppies, and harlequin rasboras.
 The best neon tetra tank mates are each other.